History of Tennessee in Timeline

 In 1929, the Great Depression began, severely impoverishing much of Tennessee.

-1930: End of First Wave of Great Migration
+1930: End of the First Wave of the Great Migration

-By 1930, the first wave of the Great Migration concluded, with many Black Tennesseans having relocated to industrial cities, and many residents of rural Tennessee moving to larger cities for better job opportunities.
+By 1930, the first wave of the Great Migration concluded, during which numerous Black Tennesseans relocated to industrial cities in the Northeast and Midwest due to racial segregation and poor living standards.
+Additionally, rural Tennesseans moved to larger cities for better employment opportunities.

-In 1933, as part of President Franklin D. Roosevelt's New Deal, the Tennessee Valley Authority (TVA) was created to provide electricity, jobs, flood control, improved waterway navigation, agricultural development, and economic modernization to the Tennessee River Valley.
+In 1933, the Tennessee Valley Authority (TVA) was created as part of President Franklin D. Roosevelt's New Deal to provide electricity, jobs, flood control, improved waterway navigation, agricultural development, and economic modernization to the Tennessee River Valley.

 In 1934, the national park in the Great Smoky Mountains was officially established.